Tater4tot5/SwimATX2/README.md

 (5)Training Tips and resources (drills, videos, etc.)

-libraries: list any 3rd party libraries or special features you will use for your app. include things such as jquery libraries, fonts, font icons, grid frameworks, etc. youtube videos, links to social media, social media/news feed, links to pool pages and swim club pages if they already have websites
+libraries: list any 3rd party libraries or special features you will use for your app. include things such as jquery libraries, fonts, font icons, grid frameworks, etc. jquery, fontawesome, nested youtube videos, social media/news feed, links to pool pages and swim club pages if they already have websites